 - Suitable for sea and freshwater

-If you are someone who looks for appearance and performance both, Galvan Torque 5 Fly Reel is for you.
+If you are someone who looks for appearance and performance both, Galvan Torque 5 Fly Reel is the best fly fishing reel for you.
 The beautiful shape and impressive functionality justify the weight.

 Light As a Feather

 A lightweight fly reel balances better on all fly rods.